Azure/generator-azure-iot-edge-module/README.md

 npm install -g launch-edge-runtime@latest --registry http://edgenpm.southcentralus.cloudapp.azure.com/
 ```

-### Launch edge runtime and
+### Launch edge runtime and login edge explorer

-Make sure you’re using a device connection string and not IoT Hub connection string if you get the error, “Connection string does not have a DeviceId element.
+Make sure you’re using a device connection string not IoT Hub connection string if you get the error, “Connection string does not have a DeviceId element.
 Please supply a *device* connection string and not an Azure IoT Hub connection string.”

 ```
 launch-edge-runtime -c "<IoT Hub device connection string>"